 During the Castle’s renovation, we installed a new boiler and heating system which increased energy efficiency and reduced carbon emissions.
 At the time a bio-mass boiler was out of the question due to the sheer expense, and infrastructure issues at the Castle itself.
 Luckily, we’ve been able to revisit this form of environmental energy, and in March 2013 we installed a wood-chip boiler.
 We plan to produce our own wood chip in the future.

-During the initial renovation we installed solar panels on the South facing roof.
-These provide enough heat for the outdoor swimming pool.
+During the initial renovation we installed solar panels on the only South facing roof.
+Sadly this is only a small roof, on one of the offices, but provides enough heat for the outdoor swimming pool.
 (We start our sun dances in earnest early in spring to ensure plenty of sunshine for the summer season!)
 Any excess heat generated feeds into the water heating system.
 The office and main living areas are heated by wood fires and log burners, using good old-fashioned wood from the estate.

 We also replaced the loft insulation and installed loos that use half the amount of water, and urinals that work via a sensor so only flush when used.
 Because the Castle is Grade II* listed, double glazing was impossible – instead we had curtains made with heavy interlining, installed blinds, and ensured that where possible radiators were not put under windows.